Updated: October 5, 2021

 It’s the practice of using black hat SEO tactics on a competitor’s website.

 Those last four words are very important.
 People who practice negative SEO don’t do so to boost their own rankings.
-Instead they try to demote sites that rank above theirs.
+Instead, they try to demote sites that rank above theirs.
+These attacks are designed to hurt the other site’s credibility and ruin their high ranking

 If you’ve got a website that ranks on Page 1 of the search results, it could be a candidate for negative SEO.
 That’s why you’ve got to watch for the signs.

-How To Spot Negative SEO Tactics In Linking
+How To Detect Negative SEO Attacks In Linking

 Links From Websites With a Penalty